rragrawal/dubAI-student-challenge/index.md

 To learn more about the event, please click [here](/dubAI-student-challenge/about).
 The detailed programme of the event can be viewed [here](/dubAI-student-challenge/programme).
 You may register for the event [here](https://app.geckoform.com/public/?_ga=2.88817501.791399154.1696089612-1822552681.1661068657#/modern/21FO00gwrzw9i70024597s5c08).
 The venue of the event is [University of Birmingham Dubai](https://g.co/kgs/Cua4qb).

+### Important instructions for participants
+Please find detailed information about the student challenge [here](/dubAI-student-challenge/hackathon).